One model. Every language. Zero friction.

 Modular by design

-Each concern is its own crate — independently swappable and extendable.
-The same Tensor<B> code runs on CPU and GPU without changes.
+Every component is its own independent package — use what you need, swap what you don't.
+The same code runs on CPU and GPU without changes.

 shrew-ir